22 Crypto ETFs to Know

 • Global X Blockchain ETF (BKCH)

-The creation of ETFs that are linked to cryptocurrencies would be a way around that barrier, but as of today, the SEC has been reluctant to approve ETFs that are directly invested in cryptocurrencies.
-Some cryptocurrency-linked ETFs that have gained the agency’s approval are a few steps removed, such as funds that allow individuals to invest in cryptocurrency futures contracts or in companies that themselves hold cryptocurrency assets.
-Accredited investors also have the option to trade funds that are directly invested in cryptocurrencies in over-the-counter exchanges.
+Nonetheless, the SEC has remained reluctant to approve ETFs that are directly invested in cryptocurrencies.
+Some cryptocurrency-linked ETFs that have gained the agency’s approval are a few steps removed, such as funds that allow individuals to invest in cryptocurrency futures contracts or in companies that hold cryptocurrency assets.
+Accredited investors also have the option to trade funds directly invested in cryptocurrencies in over-the-counter exchanges.

-While there are likely more to come in the near future, here are 20 cryptocurrency ETFs available for investors to trade today.
+This makes specialized cryptocurrency exchange platforms like Coinbase a popular option for individuals who want to purchase coins to start investing in cryptocurrencies.
+While there are likely more changes coming to crypto in the near future, here are 22 cryptocurrency ETFs available for investors to trade today.

 MORE ON CRYPTOCrypto and NFTs Are Just the Beginning of the Alternative Investments Boom